KatarinaDraganovCsordas/Simple-projects-JavaScript/Meme/README.md

 * meme.js
 This JavaScript file contains the logic to fetch memes from the API and update the DOM elements with the meme data.

+Contributing
+If you'd like to contribute to this project, please fork the repository and use a feature branch.
+Pull requests are welcome.